vogiralshivani/Analysis-of-Los-Angeles-County-Restaurant-Inspections-and-Violations-Data/README.md

   </p>
 </p>

-For the project two datasets have been merged by the attribute “serial_number”
+For the project two datasets have been merged by the attribute “serial_number” and only inspection data from 15 areas of LA county have been considered for analysis